 The other interesting point to come out is that investing in deep tech at the very earliest stages is difficult.
 One of the key drivers of success for us as a fund is backing companies that make rapid progress and are able to raise up rounds a year or so after we invest.
 To do that they must pass valuation milestones.
 With eCommerce and marketplace companies those milestones relate to sales and unit economics and are easily demonstrable.
 Progress at deep tech companies, on the other hand, is based on internal development milestones and it's difficult to predict how next round investors will respond.
 Until a product is released and is in the hands of customers, which can take years, the only evidence of success is internally reported improvements in algorithms and the production of code.
 I’m sure there’s a way to solve this for deep tech investments, but we haven’t figured it out yet.

 The next stage for us was to brainstorm potential areas of focus.
 Each member of the investment team went away and over a couple of weeks contributed ideas to a shared Google Doc.
 Then we reconvened with the objective of choosing a single area on which to focus.
 Via a process of discussion, voting and then amalgamation of ideas we decided to look seriously at making “Applied AI” our next focus area.
 That would mean investing in companies that were using well understood artificial intelligence techniques to build new and superior products.

 We felt that Applied AI is attractive because:

 It’s a broad enough area to generate 50+ deals

-Is one where we already have knowledge and could could go on to develop a deep expertise in the different techniques and their application
+Is one where we already have the knowledge and could go on to develop deep expertise in the different techniques and their application

 Is at the right point in the Hype Cycle and plays to our strengths in evaluating demand